-3. Are Butyric Acid Supplements Safe for Healthy Individuals with FLCN Mutation Associated Genetic Risk?
+3. What about Butyric Acid Supplements for Healthy Individuals with ASXL1 Mutation associated Genetic Risk?

-FLCN mutation causes biochemical pathways Endoplasmic Reticulum Stress, Stem Cell Signaling, PI3K-AKT-MTOR Signaling, Angiogenesis and Growth Factor Signaling to get impacted.
+ASXL1 mutation causes biochemical pathways/processes like mRNA Splicing, Oncogenic Cancer Epigenetics and Suppressive Histone Methylation to get impacted.
 These pathways are direct or indirect drivers of cancer molecular endpoints.
-Butyric Acid should be avoided when the genetic panel identifies mutation of FLCN for Kidney Cancer.
-Butyric Acid impacts pathways/processes like Endoplasmic Reticulum Stress and Stem Cell Signaling and creates adverse effects with FLCN and related conditions.
+Butyric Acid should not be taken when the genetic panel identifies mutation of ASXL1 for Chronic Myelomonocytic Leukemia.
+Butyric Acid impacts pathways/processes like mRNA Splicing and creates adverse conditions with ASXL1.

-4. Are Butyric Acid Supplements Safe for Healthy Individuals with MAX Mutation Associated Genetic Risk?
+4. What about Butyric Acid Supplements for Healthy Individuals with TP53 Mutation associated Genetic Risk?

-MAX is one of the genes available in panels for cancer risk testing.
-MAX mutation causes biochemical pathways Cell Cycle, MYC Signaling, Stem Cell Signaling, MAPK Signaling and Angiogenesis to get impacted.
+TP53 is one of the genes available in panels for cancer risk testing.
+TP53 mutation causes biochemical pathways/processes like MYC Signaling, Cell Cycle Checkpoints and Apoptosis to get impacted.
 These pathways are direct or indirect drivers of cancer molecular endpoints.
-Consider taking Butyric Acid supplements when the genetic panel identifies mutation in MAX for Neuroendocrine Cancer.
-Butyric Acid impacts pathways/processes like Cell Cycle and MYC Signaling and creates a supportive effect in those with MAX and related conditions.
+Butyric Acid supplements may be considered when the genetic panel identifies mutations in TP53 for Lung Cancer.
+Butyric Acid impacts pathways/processes like MYC Signaling and creates a canceling effect in those individuals with TP53 mutation.

-The two most important things to remember are that cancer treatments and nutrition are never the same for everyone.
-Nutrition which includes food and nutritional supplements like Butyric Acid, is an effective tool which can be controlled by you, while facing cancer.
+It is important to remember that cancer chemotherapy treatments and nutrition are never the same for everyone.
+Food and nutritional supplements like Butyric Acid are chosen by you and can influence outcomes.